PensionMath

 MIP covers members hired from 1990 through July 2010.
 It's a pure DB plan: 1.5% multiplier, 5-year FAS, no defined contribution component.
 MIP members contribute 3% to 6.4% of pay depending on their compensation level, and the state and district fund the rest.
 If you're MIP, everything in this calculator applies directly to your benefit.

 Pension Plus covers members hired from August 2010 through September 2012.
-The DB formula is identical to MIP at 1.5%, but Pension Plus added a mandatory defined contribution account.
+The DB formula uses the same 1.5% multiplier as MIP, and Pension Plus added a mandatory defined contribution account alongside the pension.
 Both you and your employer contribute to the DC account.
 The investment performance of that account is separate from this calculator.
 Your total retirement income from MPSERS will be the DB pension this calculator shows plus whatever your DC account has accumulated.

 Members hired after January 1, 2018 have a defined contribution account only.
 No DB pension formula.
 This calculator doesn't apply to them.